readyready15728/misc/morrowind-notes.md

 - Torches and lights can also be equipped and have a finite duration.
 - Lock picks have to be readied after being equipped to be used.
 Use the left mouse button to make an attempt.
+- If you can't see your inventory upon right-click, try left-clicking any icons that might be in the lower left.
 - Select an active spell in the magic menu, then `R` to ready, and left mouse button to cast.
 - Using Persuasion can backfire if not successful.